Welcome to Maybush Medical Centre

 Please feel free to offer us your opinion of how you think we measure up against these questions by clicking on the 'Friends & Family survey' tab on the right handside of the page or alternatively you can complete this survey when you visit the surgery.

-How your confidential patient information is used will be changing shortly
+How your confidential patient information is used

 How your information is used and shared is controlled by law and strict rules are in place to protect your privacy.

 You have the right to prevent confidential information about you being shared or used for any purpose other than providing your care, except in special circumstances.
 If you do not want your information to be shared with the Care Data system please let us know so that we can make a note on your medical record.
 This will prevent your confidential information being used other than where necessary by law, (for example if there is a public health emergency)

 Are you interested in having your say?
 Why not join our PPG.
 We are always looking for new members of all ages to come up with new suggestions on improving Maybush.
 Meetings with be every 2-3 months so please pick up a form from reception.